darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

-We recursively generate code for the function, the arguments, and the keyword arguments (which in turn are built from the keyword name `t.arg` and the value expression), then chain them together with `CALL_FUNCTION` at the end.
+We recursively generate code for the function, the arguments, and the keyword arguments (which in turn are built from the keyword name `t.arg` and the value expression), then chain them together with `CALL_FUNCTION` at the end.[^4] The stack made this code generation

-XXX wasn't I going to say a bit more about how the stack makes code generation easy?
-Also, compact code.
-This is the kind of basic architectural choice this book probably wants analysis of, even though it's a human-lifetime-old design and forced on me by the CPython VM.
+simple: if instead we'd been assigning values to numbered registers, for instance, then we'd have had to keep track of these assignments and generate code depending on them.

+[^4]: As a technicality, the `CALL_FUNCTION` instruction's argument is a two-byte integer (like all instruction arguments, when present) but encoding two individual bytes: the counts of keyword and positional arguments.
+Python's bytecode format does give a way to encode bigger numbers, but we punt on them.

 ### Statements evaluate expressions